MagnusS/p2p-dprd/README.md

 It is the result of the bachelor's thesis project of Halvdan Grelland and Jostein Aardal which was supervised by Magnus Skjegstad at Forsvarets Forskningsinstitutt (FFI).
 The code has since then been improved and documented by Halvdan Grelland and Magnus Skjegstad to add support for OpenWRT and a Python interface.

+To help perform resource/frequency allocation and control P2P-DPRD we have developed a Python framework that runs on top of P2P-DPRD and is available for download [here](https://github.com/MagnusS/pyradac).

-The code is currently proof-of-concept and experimental.
+The code is proof-of-concept and experimental.

 ### What is the license of P2P-DPRD? ###
 P2P-DPRD is (c) Magnus Skjegstad and Forsvarets Forsvarsinstitutt (FFI) and is licensed under a two-clause BSD-license.
 See the separate LICENSE-file for details.